jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 ## Principles

 Several underlying principles can be observed in the example cases that were discussed.
 Deployment failures tend to be associated with cases where interdependencies make progress difficult and there's no major advantage for early deployment.
 Despite persistent problems in the currently used technology, it becomes difficult for the ecosystem to switch to better technology.
-For instance, there are a number of areas where the Internet routing protocol, BGP, is lacking, but success in deploying significant improvements has been lacking, for instance in the area of security.
+For instance, there are a number of areas where the Internet routing protocol, BGP {{RFC4271}}, is lacking, but there has been only limited success in deploying significant improvements, for instance in the area of security.

 Another principle appears to be first mover advantage.
 Several equally interesting technologies have fared in very different ways, depending whether there was an earlier system that provided most of the benefits of the new system.
 Again, despite potential problems in an already deployed technology, it becomes difficult to deploy improvements due to lack of immediate incentives and due to the competing and already deployed alternative that is proceeding forward in the ecosystem.
-For instance, WebPKI is very widely deployed and used, but DNSSEC is not.
-Is this because the earlier commercial adoption of WebPKI, and the initially more complex interdependencies between systems that wished to deploy DNSSEC.
+For instance, WebPKI is very widely deployed and used, but DNSSEC ({{RFC4033}}) is not.
+Is this because the earlier commercial adoption of WebPKI, the more complex interdependencies between systems that wished to deploy DNSSEC, or some other reason?

 The definition of success in {{RFC5218}} appears to a part of the problem.
 The only way to control deployments up front is to prevent wild success, but wild successes are actually what we want.
-And it seems very difficult to predict these successes anyway.
-The workshop also discussed the extent to which protocol work should be controlled by the IETF, or the IESG.
+And it seems very difficult to predict these successes.

+The workshop also discussed the extent to which protocol work even should be controlled by the IETF, or the IESG.
 It seems unproductive to attempt to constrain deployment models, as one can only offer possibilities but not force anyone to use a particular possibility.

 The workshop also discussed different types of deployment patterns on the Internet: